2023-24 SPECIAL PROJECTS

 Orlando, FL 32822

 Thank you for your generous support of these Special Projects that fall outside the EPC’s operating budget.
+Use these quick links to navigate to the appropriate section:

 CHURCH PLANTING INITIATIVES